 Being rich in vitamin A, mango fruit is a boon for the eyes.
-A regular intake of the same during the season, not only complements the required amount of the vitamin A, but also stores the extra amount for any further needs.
+A regular intake of the same during the season, not only complements the required amount of vitamin A but also stores the extra amount for any further needs.

 Good for the Heart

-A Moderate intake of the ripe fruit strengthens the heart and relieves from palpitations.
+A Moderate intake of the ripe fruit strengthens the heart and relieves palpitations.

 Cure for Bee-Sting